battlecode/battlecode21/backend/docs/SETUP.md

 Delete old instance groups: go to "Compute Engine" -> "Instance groups", check any old instance groups that are no longer in use, and click "delete".
 Delete old instance template: go to "Compute Engine" -> "Instance templates", check any old templates that are no longer in use, and click "delete".
 Delete old, unused backend services and buckets, if you're up to it, instructions in previous section.
 But this can be a pain and is certainly not necessary.

+## Deploying new instance template
+Sometimes you'll have to change your instance template (for example, if you change an environment variable).
+To do so:
+Create a new instance template (if you're looking to make just small changes, "Create Similar" on the original instance template's page is helpful here).
+Click on your already-present instance group in use, and on its page, click "Edit Group".
+Find the "instance template" dropdown and change to the newly created instance template.
+Finally, click on "rolling restart/replace".
+Change operation from `Restart` to `Replace`, let maximum surge be 1 and **maximum unavailable be 0** (we don't want our server to go down).
+Wait for the spinning icons to become checkmarks.